MileHacker Logo

 • Best Photography: Early morning is best for photos and avoiding crowds.

-• Evening Magic: Hoi An is known for its illuminated lanterns at night.
+• Evening Magic: The City of lanterns is famous for its illuminated lanterns at night.
 A boat ride on the Thu Bon River provides excellent views.

 Less Crowded Times